 Unequal Outcomes: Most ICE Detainees Held In Rural Areas Where Deportation Risks Soar

 Alonso is not imprisoned for committing a crime.
 In fact, he turned himself in to immigration officials last October, seeking asylum from Cuba.
-Since then, he's been detained in two rural facilities—first in Louisiana, and now in Adams County, Mississippi—where he's faced with daunting legal hurdles.
+Since then, he has been detained in two rural facilities — first in Louisiana, and now in Adams County, Miss. — where he is faced with daunting legal hurdles.
 Chief among them: Alonso has met his lawyer only once in his nearly 11 months in federal custody.

 And his plight is becoming more common.
-More than half of immigrants detained by the U.S. Immigration and Customs Enforcement are housed in remote rural prisons, according to a new NPR analysis, about 52%.
+More than half of immigrants detained by U.S. Immigration and Customs Enforcement are housed in remote rural prisons, according to a new NPR analysis, about 52%.
 That number is increasing.

-And that's a mounting concern for those who advocate on behalf of immigrants, because detainees in rural areas are facing higher barriers to obtaining a lawyer, more likely to have their asylum cases denied, and more likely to get deported to their home country.
+That is a mounting concern for those who advocate on behalf of immigrants, because detainees in rural areas are facing higher barriers to obtaining a lawyer, more likely to have their asylum cases denied and more likely to be deported to their home countries.

 Alonso sought asylum in the U.S. last October, turning himself over to immigration officials in Laredo, Texas.
-He was soon moved to a rural detention facility in Pine Prairie, Louisiana, a four-hour drive from New Orleans, and 1,000 miles away from his family.
+He was soon moved to a rural detention facility in Pine Prairie, La., a four-hour drive from New Orleans and 1,000 miles away from his family.

 "I had the chance to visit him [once] even though it was very far away," says Alonso's wife, Midalis Rodriguez, a permanent U.S. resident who lives in southern Florida with their two children.

-In June, Alonso was transferred to another rural prison in Adams County, Mississippi, 100 miles from the nearest city of Baton Rouge.
+In June, Alonso was transferred to another rural prison in Adams County, Miss., 100 miles from the nearest city of Baton Rouge.

 "It's a very concerning trend that immigration detention is moving to rural areas, remote areas, where it makes it so much harder for a person in detention to get the support that they need," says Liz Martinez, a board member for Freedom for Immigrants, an immigrant rights group.